macrat/concron/README.md

 ### without container

-You can just start `crontab` command.
+You can get Concron binary from [releases page](https://github.com/macrat/concron/releases) and execute it.

 ``` shell
 $ export CONCRON_PATH=/etc/crontab:/etc/cron.d CONCRON_LISTEN=":8000"  # These are default values.